TylerFair/gasgiant_retrievals/README.md

-This directory contains all of my scripts for each plaent and each retrieval
+This directory contains all of my scripts for each planet and each retrieval

 Lablled as :